Uganda’s year around Holiday Weather – Is another plus visiting Uganda

-The Weather and Climate in Uganda – some of the Best in all of Africa
+The Weather and Climate in Uganda are near Perfect – Temperate and Pleasant

-Best Times of the Year to track Mountain Gorillas would be the dry seasons – but you can save a lot of Money on Gorilla Permits in April – May November.Enjoy Holiday like weather all year long and even during the rainy seasons the sun still comes out.
+The Best Times of the Year to track Mountain Gorillas would be the dry seasons – but you can save a lot of money during the off-season when luxury lodges discount their rates, and we pass it on to you.

 Rainy Seasons of the Year in Uganda:

-There are two a year, called short and long rains.
-However if you are in one of the rainforests or around Lake Victoria it can rain at any time, but again, rain here is usually of short duration, heavy at times, but soon it is over, unlike where I have lived in the Northwest of the USA where it can rain steadily for a week at a time.
+But again, rain here is usually of short duration, heavy at times, but soon it is over, unlike where I have lived in the Northwest of the USA, where it can rain steadily for a week.

-- Long Rains: September to November and once again often there is a thunderstorm with it.
-Usually it is during the night or early morning, by 10 am the sun is out.
-This year in 2012 the long rains have arrived early.
+- Long Rains: September to November, and once again, often, there is a thunderstorm with it.
+Usually, it is during the night or early morning, and by 10 am, the Sun is out.

-There are some dry regions of the country that receive a very small amount of rainfall of 100 mm or less however in the rest of the country it is between 1000 and 2000 mm.
+Some dry regions of the country receive a minimal amount of rainfall of 100 mm or less; however, it is between 1000 and 2000 mm in the rest of the country.

-The Weather and Climate in Uganda make it one of the best year-around Holiday Destinations.
-The best time, the best months of the year would be December to late February and from June to September to early October.
+Uganda’s weather and Climate make it one of the best year-round Holiday Destinations.
+The best time and months of the year would be December to late February and June to September to early October.
 Read more about it here.

 Temperature Range in various towns of Uganda: